WITS-MD/join-our-team/README.md

 <img src="https://immd-public-logos.s3.us-east-2.amazonaws.com/immd-on-light.png" width="325">

-ImageMover has an immediate opening for a software developer that will help build our suite of patient-focused healthcare products.
+ImageMover has an immediate opening for an entry-level software developer that will help build our suite of patient-focused healthcare products.
 This is a rare opportunity to join our passionate, highly-motivated team.

+We’re looking for a skilled and motivated junior software engineer to join our team.
+Our ideal candidate will have knowledge of software development processes and experience developing client-side software.
+Software development includes IOS development, Android development, web development, and a significant fraction of time developing customer workflows on all of these platforms using our proprietary workflow engine.
+If learning new technologies and developing beautiful, meticulous code are among the talents that make you tick, we’d like to hear from you.

 ## What you'll do:

- * Write high-performance server code in Java and Node.
+In this role, you will be a key member of the Software Development team reporting to the [SVP of Engineering](https://github.com/Thaliant).
+Your core responsibility will be to develop products that delight our customers as they deliver point of care services to their patients.

+Though we are looking for some specific skills – as noted in the list below – who you are is more important to us than what you know.
+Attitude, values and raw talent are as important as specific experience.
+Non-negotiable competencies include openness, team approach, and a strong focus on quality.
+It is not necessary to have prior experience in healthcare or a deep knowledge of point of care testing.
+You will gain extensive knowledge in both areas on the job.

+ * Develop customer workflows on IOS, Android, and Web.
- * Craft user interfaces in HTML, CSS, Javascript and Typescript.
+ * Craft user interfaces in HTML, CSS, Javascript.
- * Design scalable, high-performance relational databases (MySQL) and document stores (MongoDB and DynamoDB).
+ * Enhance our mobile applications in Swift and Kotlin.
  * Provide and receive constructive feedback during peer code reviews.
  * Collaborate with our customer success, quality assurance, product management and sales teams to ensure our products release on time and delight our customers.
  * Support and comply with the company’s Quality Management System policies and procedures.

 ## You're the right cultural fit if you:

- * Demonstrate sensibility, flexibility, initiative and ownership.
+ * Have excellent problem-solving and communication skills
+ * Are a self-starter
- * Have the self-discipline required to contribute clean, simple and maintainable code.
+ * Have the ability to resolve issues timely and accurately
- * Recognize that asking questions is a strength, not a weakness.
- * Love getting stuff done and having fun while doing it.
+ * Have effective time management to include establishing priorities and meeting deadlines
+ * Exhibit continuous improvement skills to make processes more efficient
+ * Are detail oriented
- * Uphold our company mission and values through accountability, innovation, integrity, quality, and teamwork.
+ * Uphold the company mission and values through accountability, innovation, integrity, quality, and teamwork
+ * Have the bility to work in fast-paced environment with demonstrated ability to manage multiple competing priorities

 ## About ImageMover

 ImageMover is a healthy, fast-growing startup based in beautiful Madison, WI.
 We're remote friendly but if you're in the area, we also have a conveniently-located office near the University of Wisconsin.

+With our [Workflow Services](https://www.workflowservices.com/) platform, we’re helping to drive the evolution of medical care delivery in retail and community pharmacies.
+Our platform allows for rapid iteration of digital workflows to support the specific needs of a customer.
+This team member has the opportunity to support our growth as we add new customers and drive evolution of the system as we always look for more scalability and efficiency.

 * Flexible vacation policy encouraging a healthy work-life balance
 * Strong insurance benefits package